-Choosing between Zoho and NetSuite is not about which software is better.
+Choosing between Zoho and NetSuite ERP for Indian mid-market is not about which software is better.
 It is about which fits your company’s size, complexity, and growth trajectory.
-This comparison is for Indian businesses evaluating both options for their ERP and business operations platform.
+This comparison is for Indian businesses evaluating both options for their whether to start with ERP or CRM and business operations platform.

 When Zoho Is the Right Choice

-Zoho (specifically Zoho One or individual Zoho apps) is the right fit when:
+Zoho (specifically Zoho One vs NetSuite ERP comparison or individual Zoho apps) is the right fit when:

 When NetSuite Is the Right Choice